mercmobily/writeups/polymer/PolimerGuide.md

 ### Reflect from property to attribute

-Remember how **setting the HTML attribute for the element will set the corresponding property in the element.** This is true especially so that when defining elements declarative, e.g. `<my-element surname="Mobilyy">`, the `surname` property of the element is _also_ set to `Mobily` (and the property will be cast appropriatedly depending on the `type` of the property).
+Remember how **setting the HTML attribute for the element will set the corresponding property in the element.** This is true especially so that when defining elements declarative, e.g. `<my-element surname="Mobily">`, the `surname` property of the element is _also_ set to `Mobily` (and the property will be cast appropriatedly depending on the `type` of the property).

 In specific cases, it may be useful to keep an HTML attribute value in sync with a property value.
 This may be achieved by setting `reflectToAttribute: true` on a property in the `properties` configuration object.
 This will cause any change to the property to be serialized out to an attribute of the same name.